What is Blockchain? Understanding the Basics of This Revolutionary Technology.

 Blockchain technology achieves decentralized security and trust in several ways.
-New blocks are always stored linearly and chronologically at first.
-That is, they are always added at the “end” of the blockchain.
-Once a block is added to the end of the blockchain, it is very difficult to go back and change the content of the block unless most of the network has agreed to it.
+First, new blocks are always stored linearly and chronologically at first.
+They are always added at the “end” of the blockchain.
+Once a block is added to the end of the blockchain, it is complicated to go back and change the block’s content unless most of the network has agreed to it.

 Let’s say a hacker who also manages a node in a blockchain network wants to change the blockchain and steal cryptocurrency from other people.
-If they had to change their own single copy, it would no longer match anyone else’s copy.
+If they had to change their single copy, it would no longer match anyone else’s copy.
 When everyone passed their copies to each other, they saw that one copy caught the eye, and this hacked version of the chain was deemed invalid.

-Due to the size of many cryptocurrency networks and their rapid growth, the cost of doing so is likely to be prohibitive.
-It would not only be very expensive, but also probably pointless.
+Due to the size of many cryptocurrency networks and their rapid growth, the cost of doing so will likely be prohibitive.
+It would not only be costly but also pointless.
 This will not go unnoticed as network members will see such drastic changes in the blockchain.
 Then it will be difficult for network members to switch to a new version of the chain that is not affected.